heejinssss/rocky-practice/README.md

+# Rocky-Practice
-# A repo for studying Linux
+A repo for studying Linux